Are Costa Coffee shops still open? UK coffee fanatics in meltdown!

 Are Costa Coffee shops still open?

-Costa posted an update on their official Twitter page on Wednesday afternoon confirming that their doors remain open despite the testing times.
+Costa posted an update on their official Twitter page on Monday, March 23rd 2020 confirming that their doors will now be closed.

-They underlined their commitment to offering their customers a clean and safe environment in which to eat and drink, outlining measures they have taken to close their seating areas
+They underlined their commitment to ensuring that their customers and staff are safe and said that the measures had been brought about as social distancing ramps up.

-Costa are no longer serving drinks in reusable cups customers bring in from home but will respect the 25p discount that generates if one is brought in-store.
+The coffee chain said that they will do their utmost to ensure their establishments within hospitals remain open through these testing times.

 Be sure to follow them on Twitter for any further updates.